mondago/ucclient-js-sdk/README.md

 ### Login

-Login event, generated on connection to the socket
+Login event, generated on connection to the socket.

 ```javascript
 {